Saxo Capital Markets review: Australian share trading account

 What markets can I access with a Saxo Capital Markets share trading account?

-When you open an account with Saxo Capital Markets, you can access more than 19,000 global stocks on 40+ of the world's stock exchanges.
-You're able to buy CHESS-sponsored ASX shares, as well as a whole raft of international shares across both established and emerging markets.
+When you open an account with Saxo Capital Markets, you can access more than 22,000 global stocks on more than 50 of the world's stock exchanges.
+You're able to buy CHESS-sponsored ASX shares as well as a whole raft of international shares across both established and emerging markets.

 Some of the exchanges where you can buy and sell shares in companies include the following: